BladeRunner713/CS396_project/README.md

 # CS396_project

-Install some require R packages.
-You can check the installation by running 'main.py' and expected output = 0

 Install R and R studio.

 Install [graphviz](https://graphviz.org/download/), probably need to reboot.

 Install some require R packages.
+You can check the installation by running 'main.py' and expected output = 0

 ```sh
 install.packages("BiocManager")